yanbixing/Data-Science-Knowledge-Notes/deep_learning/models/lstm.md

       - $+$ here means pointwise addition.
         - Ref: [TowardsDataScience](https://towardsdatascience.com/illustrated-guide-to-lstms-and-gru-s-a-step-by-step-explanation-44e9eb85bf21)
   - new input cell state: a vector have same dimension with cell state, calculated from hidden state $h_t$ and input variable $x_t$.
-  - Input gate:  sigmoid function with hidden state $h_t$ and input variable $x_t$ as input, give an "input vector" denoting, on each position, how much the new input cell state should be-superposed-to/added prev cell state.
+  - **Input gate**:  sigmoid function with hidden state $h_t$ and input variable $x_t$ as input, give an "input vector" denoting, on each position, how much the new input cell state should be-superposed-to/added prev cell state.
         <div  align="center"><img src=http://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-focus-i.png style = "zoom:40%"></div>

 - Hidden state: output hidden state $h_t$ is created based on the updated cell state $C_t$ and "output vector" $o_t$
-  - Output gate: generate an output vector $o_t$ denoting, on each position of the cell state, how much we want to use as the output hidden states.
+  - **Output gate**: generate an output vector $o_t$ denoting, on each position of the cell state, how much we want to use as the output hidden states.
   - The weight is
 <div  align="center"><img src=http://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-focus-o.png style = "zoom:40%"></div>